General Licensing FAQs

 Not necessarily.
 While each device requires a license to function, it is possible that a previously purchased license (that hasn't expired) could apply to a new device.
-For example: since wireless APs devices do not have model-specific licenses, you could purchase a new MR model to replace an older MR model (as part of an upgrade) without also buying a new license.
+For example: since wireless access point (AP) devices do not have model-specific licenses, you could purchase a new MR model to replace an older MR model (as part of an upgrade) without also buying a new license.

 Please note that licenses and hardware are sold separately.

-NOTE: Some Meraki MX security appliances are eligible for license conversion.
-Please call Meraki Support for additional information and assistance, Contacting Meraki Support would be recommended.
+NOTE: Some Meraki MX security appliances are eligible for license conversion as per Meraki Co-Termination Licensing Overview.
+For additional information and assistance, Contacting Meraki Support would be recommended.

 Are there different license tiers or editions?

 The cellular gateway (MG), camera (MV), and systems manager product lines have one tier: Enterprise.

 The switch product line (MS) has two tiers: Enterprise and Advanced licensing (only for select models)